 More famous runs are set in advanced, steep terrain.
 You can also find stellar beginner options.
 One thing to keep in mind — these trailheads fall under true backcountry territory.
 The only way to access these routes is by skinning.
-Expect alpine landscapes with almost no trees in sight.
+Expect alpine landscapes with almost no trees in sight, as if you were backcountry skiing in Jackson Hole.
 Most access points aren’t directly located on the volcano itself, but grab a camera as you’re riding the ski lift to snap photos.

 In a good season, you can experience over-the-shoulder powder you won’t find anywhere else in Washington.